menandmice/micetro_docs/guides/user-manual/webapp_user_guide.rst

   :width: 80%
   :align: center
 |
-To add or remove an object to a folder, select the object in the grid and then use the :guilabel:`Action` menu to select :guilabel:`Add to folder`.
+To add or remove an object to a folder, select the object in the data grid and then use the :guilabel:`Action` menu to select :guilabel:`Add to folder`.
 In the **Add to Folder** dialog box, you can add the object to a folder, move it between folders, or remove it from a folder.

 .. _quickfilter:

 Filtering with the quick filter
 -------------------------------
-The quick filter can be accessed on all pages that display a list of items like, for example, the DNS zone grid on the **DNS** page.
+The quick filter can be accessed on all pages that display a list of items like, for example, the DNS zone data grid on the **DNS** page.
 The quick filter enables you to filter the results displayed after selecting an object in the sidebar.
 Alternatively, you can use the quick filter to specify columns and the values for which to filter each column.

 .. image:: ../../images/quickfilter-11.1.png
   :width: 60%